Welcome to our second annual mapmaking contest!

 A panel of UC Berkeley judges will review all eligible entries received and select the finalists.

-Winning entries will be featured in the Map the Bay online exhibit, and be reproduced on print-from-home postcards.
+Winning entrants will receive a $50 gift card.
+Maps will also be featured in the Map the Bay online exhibit and be reproduced on print-from-home postcards.

 Q. Can I work with another student to make my map?